Standard Model Derivation from a 4-d Pseudo-Conformal Field Theory: INTRODUCTION

 Every such tensor may be used as a metric to build up the riemannian geometry of general relativity, because its local signature is ($1,-1,-1,-1$ ).
 But this form always admits two geodetic and shear free null congruences and hence it does not cover all the metrics of general relativity.
 I think that this restriction will not cause any phenomenological problem to the model, because all the known gravitational objects do admit such congruences.
 Besides, notice that the tetrad-Weyl symmetry (\ref{i9}) is larger than the well known metric-Weyl symmetry of the quadratic Weyl tensor lagrangian.
 Because of these symmetries the PCFT is renormalizable\cite {RAG2008a}.

-If this class of metrics contains the Minkowski metric, the corresponding LCR-structure will be called flat.
-Besides, note that the general definition of null tetrads, which satisfy the form (\ref{i10}) with a precise metric is invariant under the $SO(1,3)$ local transformations\cite{P_R1984}, but all of them do not define a LCR-structure (\ref{i5}).

-The conventional solitons\cite{FELS1981} are defined as classical solutions with finite mass determined via the energy-momentum conserved current, which Besides, are "protected" to deform to the vacuum configuration by topological invariants.
+The conventional solitons\cite{FELS1981} are defined as classical solutions with finite mass determined via the energy-momentum conserved current, which besides, are "protected" to deform to the vacuum configuration by topological invariants.
 In the present context the soliton is a LCR-manifold which in the linearized Einstein ($g_{\mu \nu }$) gravity approximation has finite mass computed from the conserved gravitational source.
-The LCR-structure is "protected" by topological invariants and/or its relative invariants defined\cite{RAG2013b}$^{,}$\cite{RAG2013a} from the non-vanishing of $\Phi _{i}$.
+The LCR-structure is "protected" by topological invariants and/or its relative invariants defined\cite{RAG2013b}$^{,}$\cite{RAG2013a} from the non-vanishing $\Phi _{i}$.

-The linearized Einstein gravity approximation\cite{MTW} is essential, because it also decouples the graviton, viewed as a Poincar\'{e} symmetric potential, generated by a source, which appears as singularity in the Bateman-Penrose formula\cite{P-R1984}.
-The other standard model potentials (electromagnetic, weak interactions and Higgs) will be defined in the same way.
-But we cannot finally include gravity in the effective quantum field theory, because it destroys its renormalizability.
-The construction of the effective quantum field model will be performed using the Bogoliubov-Medvedev-Polivanov (BMP)\cite{BOG1972}$^{,}$\cite{BOG1982} axiomatic framework.
+The standard model gauge field will be explicitly defined from the LCR-tetrad.
+The electron solitonic LCR-surface and its electromagnetic, weak interactions and Higgs potentials will be also determined.
+The construction of the effective "quantum field model" will be performed using the Bogoliubov-Medvedev-Polivanov (BMP)\cite{BOG1975}$^{,}$\cite{BOG1980} axiomatic framework.
 The S-matrix is function of the free effective fields and it is constructed order by order.
-Starting from the classical interaction (correspondence principle) the effective QFT will be built up introducing the necessary additional terms and conditions such that the final action to be renormalizable.
-The final result is the standard model action with an essential difference in its hadronic part, where the gluon propagator will be the (\cite{i7}), replacing quantum chromodynamics and providing a better understanding of confinement and the hadronization process.
+Starting from the classical interaction (correspondence principle) the effective QFT will be built up introducing the necessary additional terms and conditions such that the final action to be well defined.
+The incorporation of the Epstein-Glaser ( \cite{EpGl}) regularization procedure and the Scharf $Q$-charge technique \cite{Sch1}$^{,}$\cite{Sch2} provides the standard model action.